bithiNath/E-Grocery-Insights-BD/README.md

 ## 📌 About

 Bangladesh's e-grocery sector is experiencing rapid growth, driven by factors such as bulk purchase discounts, exclusive product offers, free delivery above certain order thresholds, and the convenience of time-saving shopping.
 These incentives are reshaping how urban consumers purchase daily essentials.
 However, with multiple platforms offering varying prices, brands, and deals, consumers often struggle to identify where they can save the most.
-This project bridges that gap by scraping real-time grocery data from two major e-grocery sources in Bangladesh — **Chaldal** and **Shwapno** — enabling a data-driven comparison at the sub-category and brand level.
+This project bridges that gap by scraping real-time grocery data from two major e-grocery sources in Bangladesh, enabling a data-driven comparison at the sub-category and brand level.
 Rather than direct product matching, this project focuses on market-level trends to uncover:
 - Which platform and product sub-categories offer the most savings
 - How brand availability differs across platforms
 - How offers vary by product size and price segment
-- Which brands dominate specific categories on each platform
+- Which top 10 brands dominate by product listing on each platform
 - Which platform offers lower prices across all products and regularly purchased items of common brands, analyzed by price segment and category

-### 📊 Scope
+### 🔍 Scope
 - Platforms covered: **Chaldal** and **Shwapno**
 - Data collection method: **Dynamic web scraping** using Selenium
 - Total product listings: **7,197** (Chaldal: 3,337 | Shwapno: 3,860)